browserengineering/book/book/embeds.md

                 continue
 ```

-Images have inline layout, so we'll need to add a new value in `InlineLayout`
+Images have inline layout, so we'll need to add a new value in `InlineLayout`.
-and a new `ImageLayout` class.
-In this case, the width contributed to the line
-is the width of the image.
+In this case, the width contributed to the line is the width of the image.

 ``` {.python expected=False}
 class InlineLayout: